 Continue ahead on the level woods road.
-After passing the southern end of the lake, the road begins to climb, and it soon reaches a T-intersection.
-Continue to follow the yellow blazes of the Menomine Trail, which turns left onto another woods road.
+After passing the southern end of the lake, the road begins to climb, and it soon reaches an intersection with another woods road.
+Continue to follow the yellow blazes of the Menomine Trail, which turns left onto the intersecting road.
 After crossing the inlet of the lake on a metal culvert, the road begins to climb, first gradually, then more steeply.

 At the top of the rise, the stone William Brien Memorial Shelter is on the left.
 Overnight camping is permitted here, and the shelter is frequented by thru-hikers on the Appalachian Trail who hope to complete the entire trail from Georgia to Maine.
 Built in 1933 as the Letterrock Shelter, the shelter was renamed in 1973 in memory of Mr. Brien.
 This is a good place to take a break.

 When you’re ready to continue, proceed for about 50 feet ahead on the Menomine Trail to a junction with the white-blazed Appalachian Trail (A.T.) and the red-dot-on-white-blazed Ramapo-Dunderberg Trail (R-D).
-Turn left onto the joint A.T./R-D and follow it up a steep, rocky slope.
-The trail traverses a series of short ups and downs, then descends steadily to reach the Silvermine Road in the col between Letterrock and Black Mountains.
+Leave the yellow-blazed Menomine Trail, turn left onto the joint A.T./R-D, and follow it up a steep slope on rock steps.
+The trail traverses a series of short ups and downs, then descends steadily to reach the unmarked Silvermine Road at the lowest point between Letterrock and Black Mountains.
 Built in 1934 by workers of the Temporary Emergency Relief Administration, it can be recognized by the stone embankments along its sides.

 Turn left onto Silvermine Road and follow it downhill.
-Although it is unmarked, it is obvious and easily followed.
+Although it is not blazed, the road is obvious and easily followed.
 In some portions, you have to walk on the original stone subsurface, but for the most part, the surface is smooth and covered with moss or grass.
 In about half a mile, you’ll cross a stream, reach the shore of Silvermine Lake and begin to parallel it, with views over the lake on the left.

 After following the lakeshore for about a quarter mile, Silvermine Road bears right and parallels Queensboro Brook, below on the left, until it crosses the brook on a wide wooden bridge.
 Just beyond, as the road curves to the right, you’ll notice the embankment of Seven Lakes Drive on the left.
 When the road again curves to the right, turn left onto an unmarked trail and follow it a short distance up to Seven Lakes Drive.
 Turn left and follow the shoulder of the Drive for about 0.4 mile to the Silvermine Picnic Area, where the hike began.